cognitivetech/Psychology-Summaries/Attachment-Disturbances-Adults.md

-# Summary of Attachment Disturbances in Adults: Treatment for Comprehensive Repair, by Daniel P. Brown PhD and David S. Elliott PhD
+# Attachment Disturbances in Adults: Treatment for Comprehensive Repair, by Daniel P. Brown PhD and David S. Elliott PhD

 **This summary was made with [Ollama eBook Summary](https://github.com/cognitivetech/ollama-ebook-summary/).**